Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 The moment your eyes first encounter a specific color in a logo, packaging design, or website, your brain starts processing what it sees within milliseconds.

-Then, your brain develops an emotional response that can depend on personal experiences, preferences, and sometimes cultural backgrounds.
-Therefore, it’s essential for the brand to choose colors that connect with the audience.
+Then your brain develops an emotional response that depends on your personal experiences, preferences, and cultural background.

 Psychology of Color: What Each Hue Represents